Make a delicious Homemade Enchilada Sauce in under 10 minutes with ingredients right from your pantry! Quick and Amazing!

 - 3 tablespoons olive oil

-- 3 tablespoons flour (or gluten free flour)
+- 3 tablespoons all purpose flour or gluten free flour

 - 1 tablespoon ground chili powder